maxfrenzel/SampleVAE/README.md

   python make_dataset.py --data_dir '/Users/Shared/Decoded Forms Library/Samples' '/Users/Shared/Maschine 2 Library' --dataset_name NativeInstruments
 ```

 By default, the data is split randomly into 90% train and 10% validation data.
+The optional `train_ratio` parameter (defaults to 0.9) can be used to specify a different split.

+### Creating a dataset that includes class information
+To add a classifier to the model, use `make_dataset_classifier.py` instead.
+This script works essentially in the same way as `make_dataset.py`, but it treats the immediate sub-directories in `data_dir` as class names, and assumes all samples within them belong to that resepective class.

+Currently only simple multiclass classification is supported.
+There is also no weighting of the classes happening so you should make sure that classes are as balanced as possible.
+Also, the current version does the train/validation split randomly; making sure the split happens evenly across classes is a simple future improvement.

 ## Training a model
 To train a model, use the `train.py` script.
 The main parameters of interest are `logdir` and `dataset`.